dse/cheat-sheets/nanp.md

     visual separation are `- . ( )`.
 We also allow spaces, though
     `tel:` URIs do not.

+    We may consider allowing additional punctuation, though it will significantly increase the length of the regular expression:
+    `,/[]{}`

 -   Whitespace at permissible points in the string shall be allowed.

 -   This regular expression **does not** check the ten-digit phone